MimiCAT: Mimic with Correspondence-Aware Cascade-Transformer for Category-Free 3D Pose Transfer: Methodology

 \myparagraph{Task Definition.} Given a source character in canonical pose $\mathbf{\bar{V}}^{\text{src}} \in \mathbb{R}^{N^{\text{src}}\times 3}$, its posed instance $\mathbf{V}^{\text{src}}$ with pose parameters $\mathbf{p}$, and a target character in canonical pose $\mathbf{\bar{V}}^{\text{tgt}} \in \mathbb{R}^{N^{\text{tgt}}\times 3}$, the objective of pose transfer is to generate the posed target mesh $\mathbf{\hat{V}}^{\text{tgt}}$.
 Formally, we seek a mapping $f(\mathbf{V}^{\text{src}}, \mathbf{\bar{V}}^{\text{src}}, \mathbf{\bar{V}}^{\text{tgt}}) \to \mathbf{\hat{V}}^{\text{tgt}}$, where $\mathbf{\hat{V}}^{\text{tgt}}$ retains the target's geometry while transferring the pose $\mathbf{p}$ from the source.

 \myparagraph{Character Articulation Formulation.} We follow~\cite{liao2022skeleton,chen2023weakly} to represent character deformations via keypoints and skin weights.
 The keypoints $\mathbf{C}\in \mathbb{R}^{K\times 3}$ together with per-vertex skin weights $\mathbf{W} \in \mathbb{R}^{N \times K}$ are estimated by pretrained model~\cite{xu2020rignet}.
 The number of keypoints $K$ may vary across characters (denoted as $\nkptsrc$ and $\nkpttgt$ for source and target characters).
-The deformation of a character is achieved by assigning per-keypoint transformation $\mathbf{T} \in \mathbb{R}^{K\times7}$, and applying linear blend skinning (LBS)~\cite{kavan2014part} to deform the mesh from canonical space to posed space:
+The deformation of a character is achieved by assigning per-keypoint transformation $\mathbf{T} \in \mathbb{R}^{K\times7}$, and applying linear blend skinning (LBS)~\cite{kavan2014part} to deform the mesh from canonical space to posed space: where $\bar{\mathbf{c}}_k \in \bar{\mathbf{C}}$ denotes the canonical keypoints.
+For the posed character, the corresponding keypoints $\mathbf{c}_k$ are approximated by the weighted average of the deformed vertices.